santiagocanepa/Model_Gender/README.md

 - `label_encoderWords.pkl`: Label encoder for the word model.
 - `label_encoderGeneros.pkl`: Label encoder for the gender model.

+To observe the training of the models visit the jupyter notebook on kaggle https://www.kaggle.com/code/ivancanepa/model-gender-classifier

 ---

 ## 📜 **License**